google-deepmind/alphafold/README.md

     pip3 install -r docker/requirements.txt
     ```

+1. Make sure that the output directory exists (the default is `/tmp/alphafold`)
+    and that you have sufficient permissions to write into it.
+You can make sure
+    that is the case by manually running `mkdir /tmp/alphafold` and
+    `chmod 770 /tmp/alphafold`.

 1. Run `run_docker.py` pointing to a FASTA file containing the protein
     sequence(s) for which you wish to predict the structure.
 If you are
     predicting the structure of a protein that is already in PDB and you wish to